 Isolation prevents the spread of an infectious disease like COVID-19 by separating people who have tested positive and may have symptoms from those who have not.
-Because of your positive test for COVID-19 you will need to isolate at your residence, even if you did not have symptoms, to avoid spreading the infection to others.
+Because of your positive test for COVID-19 you will need to relocate to dedicated isolation housing.
 In most cases, isolation lasts for 10 days.

-Hearing that you have tested positive for COVID-19 and need to isolate can be unsettling, but the goal is to keep you safe while also protecting others from being exposed to illness.
+Hearing that you tested positive for COVID-19 and need to isolate can be unsettling, but the goal is to keep you safe while also protecting others from being exposed to illness.
 Your health and well-being are important to us, and we are here to support you as you navigate this uncertain time.
+Moving to isolation housing is required for undergraduate and graduate students living on campus.

-- Stay in your residence as directed, preferably in a separate room.
+- Stay in your assigned room as directed.
 You may not have visitors and should avoid close contact with others.

 - Monitor your health and call the Campus COVID Resource Line (203-432-6604) if you have questions or concerns.